LompeBoer/go-autocoins/README.md

 - **-noconfig**: use default settings without a config file
 - **-storage=path**: path to the storage file for WickHunter bot (default = storage.db).
 - **-version**: prints the current go-autocoins version.
-- **-pairs**: set pairs to permitted from the Google Sheet Pairs List and exits the program (Note: first close WH bot)
+- **-pairs**: set pairs to permitted from the Google Sheet Pairs List and exits the program (Note: WH has to be running)
-- **-safepairs**: set safe pairs to permitted from the Google Sheet Pairs List and exits the program (Note: first close WH bot)
+- **-safepairs**: set safe pairs to permitted from the Google Sheet Pairs List and exits the program (Note: WH has to be running)

 ## Difference with PowerShell autoCoins
 There are changes to the `autoCoins.json` file.
+Wick Hunter has to be open.

 ### Missing
 - Writing to a log file.
 - Geo check at startup.
 - Update available check.
+- Support for v0.6.6

 ### Added
 - Support for Wick Hunter v1.1.4 using the API.